simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the [upgrade notes](https://simplesamlphp.org/docs/stable/simplesamlphp-upgrade-notes.html) for specific information about upgrading.

+## Version 2.5.0

+Released TBD - November 2025 - as soon as Symfony 7.4 is released

 ## Version 2.4.3

 Released TBD